ucb-substrate/substrate2/docs/docusaurus/src/pages/docs/getting-started/inverter/index.md

 ## Testbench

-Let's now simulate our inverter and measure the rise and fall times.
+Let's now simulate our inverter and measure the rise and fall times using { props.open ? "ngspice" : "Spectre" }.
-For now, we'll use ngspice as our simulator.
-Later, we'll add support for Spectre.

 Start by creating a new file, `src/tb.rs`.
 Add a reference to this module in `src/lib.rs`: